-If your hearing instrument has a telecoil (and your telephone has a built in tele-loop) you can switch into telecoil program in order to improve the sound reception further.
+All BTE hearing aids have a telecoil built in, if your telephone has a built in tele-loop, you can switch into telecoil programme in order to improve the sound reception further.

 Remember that the telecoil in your hearing instruments may pick up disturbing signals from electronic devices, such as fax machines, computers, televisions or similar.
-Make sure that the hearing instrument has a distance of 2 - 3 meters to such devices when using the telecoil program.
+Make sure that the hearing instrument has a distance of 2-3 meters to such devices when using the telecoil programme.